Australian Army: Rank and insignia

 The ranks of the Australian Army are based on the ranks of the British Army, and carry mostly the same actual insignia.
 For officers the ranks are identical except for the shoulder title "Australia".
 The Non-Commissioned Officer insignia are the same up until Warrant Officer, where they are stylised for Australia (for example, using the Australian, rather than the British coat of arms).

 The ranks of the Australian Army are as follows:

-Uniforms
+Uniforms and Dress

-The Australian Army uniforms are grouped into nine categories, with additional variants arranged into alphabetical suffixes, each ranging from ceremonial dress to general service to battle dress.
-The slouch hat is the regular service and general duties hat, while the field hat is for use near combat scenarios.